About Leadership Great South Coast

 LGSC participants are drawn from all three sectors, allowing participants to benefit from a variety of perspectives when considering the nature of leadership and the future of our community and its economic prosperity.

-This program is intellectually stimulating and experiential, designed to develop the skills and knowledge of aspiring leaders through contact with real community leaders in the context of community issues.
+This program is experiential, designed to develop the skills and knowledge of aspiring and emerging leaders through contact with regional community leaders in the context of community issues.

-- Establish a lasting set of personal and professional cross sectors links
+- Establish a lasting set of personal and professional networks.

-GOVERNANCE – Leadership Great South Coast Committee Members
+GOVERNANCE – Leadership Great South Coast Board Members

 In 1989 the Hugh Williamson Trustees established and funded the Williamson Community Leadership Program (WCLP ) based in Melbourne.
 Re-named in 2000 to Leadership Victoria the Program continues to evolve fostering and developing a new generation of leaders.